12 Day Northern Crater Route

 The Northern Crater route is for the thrill seeker who wants a unique experience on Kilimanjaro.
 It takes an already difficult task – climbing Kilimanjaro and amplifies it by sleeping at extreme elevation.

 The route starts from the west and travels north around Mount Kilimanjaro.
 It traverses nearly the entire mountain before you summit.
 This is the most scenic route on the mountain and has almost no foot traffic on its northern face.
-This route takes 12 days.
+The total time on the mountain is 10 days.

 Our trips begin and end at our lodge in Moshi, Tanzania.